tonymobster/Smsgh.UssdFramework/README.md

 __Smsgh.UssdFramework__ allows you to easily build dynamic USSD applications on our [USSD platform](http://developers.smsgh.com/documentations/ussd).

-This might actually be the best .NET library for building USSD applications.
-Correct us if we are wrong.

 ## Key Features

 * Automated session management.